-Manufacturing Sales in Canada averaged 0.24 percent from 1981 until 2020, reaching an all time high of 10.70 percent in May of 2020 and a record low of -27.90 percent in April of 2020.
+Manufacturing Sales in Canada averaged 0.33 percent from 1981 until 2021, reaching an all time high of 21.70 percent in June of 2020 and a record low of -27.50 percent in April of 2020.
 This page provides - Canada Manufacturing Sales MoM- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Canada Manufacturing Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Statistics Canada
+Canada Manufacturing Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Manufacturing Sales in Canada is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Sales in Canada to stand at 1.30 in 12 months time.
-In the long-term, the Canada Manufacturing Sales MoM is projected to trend around 1.50 percent in 2021 and 2.00 percent in 2022, according to our econometric models.
+Manufacturing Sales in Canada is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Manufacturing Sales MoM is projected to trend around 1.60 percent in 2023, according to our econometric models.